VanshSh/react-note-taking-app-with-ts/README.md

 - Landing page
   - Search on Landing Page on the basis of Status Tag
+  - When there is no task then show the confettie

 - All PR Feedbacks
 - Dark / Light theme